Understanding the Procedures of Workers Compensation for Employees

 Facts

-2. No Fault System: One of the most interesting aspects about workers' compensation is that it operates under a 'no-fault' system.
+1. The Birth of Workers Compensation: Did you know, the concept of workers' compensation is over a century old?
+It was first established in the U.S in the late 19th and early 20th centuries.
+This was a time when industrial accidents were extremely common, and the need for protection was dire.2.
+No Fault System: One of the most interesting aspects about workers' compensation is that it operates under a 'no-fault' system.
 This means that employees can claim compensation regardless of who is at fault for the workplace injury.
 It's a win-win situation for both parties: employees get the compensation they need, and employers are protected from potential lawsuits.

 3. Varied Benefits: Workers' compensation benefits are not limited to just medical expenses.
 They also cover rehabilitation costs, disability benefits (temporary or permanent), and even death benefits for the dependents of the worker in case of fatal accidents.